 WHAT IS THE CAC?

 The Community Advisory Committee (CAC) is a legally mandated group formed to focus and advise on issues which affect our children in special education, SELPA-wide.
-The members are primarily parents of children with disabilities.
-In addition, membership includes representative from public and private agencies concerned with individuals with exceptional needs.
+The members are appointed by district school boards and are primarily families/caregivers of children with disabilities.
+Members may also include students with disabilities, school personnel, representatives from public and private agencies, and other individuals concerned with students with disabilities.

 THE FUNCTION OF THE CAC IS TO: